1975 World Trade Center fire: Injuries and damages

 Sixteen firemen were treated at the scene for smoke inhalation and minor injuries with twenty more firemen being treated after the fire as well as twenty firemen and eight WTC occupants treated for exposure to smoke and minor injuries.
 There were no direct casualties.

 Albert Ullman, an export specialist with R. J. Saunders, Inc., reportedly had a heart attack while coming to work one morning to find his office space burnt.
 He was rushed to Beekman-Downtown Hospital where he was pronounced dead.

 Though spreading across about 65% of the 11th floor's office section, the fire caused no serious structural damage to the tower and no trusses were in need of replacing.
 A spokesperson for the Port Authority of New York and New Jersey reported only the 11th floor was burned, the 10th and 9th floor suffered extensive water damage and smoke damage was extended to the 15th floor.
 Costs and damages were estimated to be $1,000,000 which urged the need of nine offices to be relocated within the WTC.

 Added sprinkler system

-On March 12, 1981, Port Authority began construction of a sprinkler system within the north tower of a cost of $45 million as a result of the major fire that happened six years prior.
+On March 12, 1981, Port Authority began construction of a sprinkler system within the north tower at a cost of $45 million, as a result of the major fire that happened six years prior.